gsucarrat/gets/OVERVIEW.md

 # Overview of the files and folders here on Github
 The folder *gets* contains the 'raw-material' of the current development version of the package.
-Whenever the contents changes, the package changes.
+Whenever the contents of this folder changes, the package changes.

 ## Source code
 The source code of the package is contained in two files in the *gets/R/* folder: